 “Don’t burn any bridges.”

-No one likes “kissing ass” and I don’t really recommend it, but now that you’re leaving you need your employer more than ever before, because face it: your current employer is your strongest link to your first job as a freelancer.
+No one likes “sucking up” and I don’t really recommend it, but now that you’re leaving you need your employer more than ever before, because face it: your current employer is your strongest link to your first job as a freelancer.
 If your job is at all related to what you plan to do, they may themselves be your first client.

 In my case, the karaoke bar owner would eventually make it very clear that he “didn’t give a flying f&%$” what I was doing beyond his bar.
 But I needed something, so I went and found myself a mentor.
-Aka, I willingly became a slave to an influencer in my industry.
+Aka, I willingly put myself in thrall to an influencer in my industry.
 It was the smartest decision I ever made because despite totally over-working myself, I sure enough gained Experience, made Contacts, and walked away with one hell of a Reference.

 Oh, and yes, I did this on top of the study, the job, and the prep.
 If you want something, don’t half ass it.